jonaskaz/robot_localization/README.md

 ![particle pose transformation](img/particle_pose_transformation.svg)

+The transformation matrices from the origin to the robot pose can be computed by using the robot pose in the odometry frame.
+Because we are transforming to the origin and then from the origin, the coordinate system origin we use does not matter, and the odometry frame is the most convienent here.

 ### Update the weight of the particles based on laser scan
 To weight the particles, we went through each particle in the cloud and performed the following steps:
 - Go through each laser scan point from the robot and for each scan point: